Publishing HSC Releases

 • Implicitly call the task signAll which signs and pushes all required files for publication to a local repository.

-• Then pick them up from there and load them up to the Maven Central staging area as a new version.
+• Pick them up from there and load them up to the Maven Central staging area as a new version.

-• Release current state to GitHub and tag the current version accordingly.
+• Release the current state to GitHub and tag the current version accordingly.

 Use GPG Agent (command) in practice